pinheadmz/handout/README.md

 # Handout

-A combination authoritative nameserver and webserver for Handshake, with DNSSEC.
+A combination authoritative nameserver and webserver for Handshake, with DNSSEC and DANE.

 ---